CKrowiorsch/Sql-To-Azure/README.md

 # Sql-To-Azure

-System to Save Data from MSSQL-Server Table to AzureCloud
+Provides a Way to save Data from a MSSQL-Table to an AzureTable.
+This is internally used to store archieved Data.